CSPT1-TEAMS/Sprint-Challenge-Authentication/ANSWERS.md

   pretty cool stuff.
 Word.

 - **JWT** stands for JSON Web Token.
 Per my understanding JWTs are used to verify that the data was sent by an authentic sourse.
 A JWT is really just a string in the format of header.payload.signature.
+Based on notes taken from what I've read about JWTs, the header and the payload are both encoded and both of those are passed to

 2. What does bcrypt do in order to prevent attacks?